Infection in the Nose, Throat, and Airways (Upper Respiratory Infection) in Adults: What to Know

 What increases the risk?

-You have close contact with others, such as at work, school, or a health care facility.
+Having close contact with others, such as at work, school, or a health care facility.

-You have long-term (chronic) heart or lung disease.
+Having long-term heart or lung disease.

-You have nasal allergies or asthma.
+Having nasal allergies or asthma.

-You are experiencing a lot of stress.
+Having a lot of stress.

-You have poor nutrition.
+Having poor nutrition.

 What are the signs or symptoms?

-Runny or stuffy (congested) nose.
+Runny or stuffy (congested) nose and sneezing.

 Fever.